-In thousands of euro Note 31 December 2020 31 December 2019 Receivables, which are included in 'trade and other receivables' 18 32,092 22,010 Receivables, which are included in 'assets held for sale' 20 3,496 - Contract assets 1,271 782 Contract liabilities (160) (166)
+In thousands of euro Note 31 December 2021 31 December 2020 Receivables, which are included in 'trade and other receivables' 18 32,092 22,010 Receivables, which are included in 'assets held for sale' 20 3,496 - Contract assets 1,271 782 Contract liabilities (160) (166)

 The contract assets primarily relate to the Group's rights to consideration for work completed but not billed at the reporting date on made-to-order paper products.
-The contract assets were impacted by an impairment charge of €4 thousand (2019: €2 thousand).
+The contract assets were impacted by an impairment charge of €4 thousand (2020: €2 thousand).
 There was no impact on contract assets as a result of an acquisition of the subsidiary (see Note 34).
 The contract assets are transferred to receivables when the rights become unconditional.
 This usually occurs when the Group issues an invoice to the customer.

 The contract liabilities primarily relate to the advance consideration received from customers for construction of storage units and warehouses, for which revenue is recognised over time, and to the unredeemed customer loyalty points.
-The amount of unredeemed customer loyalty points is €50 thousand (2019: €2 thousand).
+The amount of unredeemed customer loyalty points is €50 thousand (2020: €2 thousand).
 This will be recognised as revenue when the points are redeemed by customers, which is expected to occur over the next two years.

-The amount of €166 thousand included in contract liabilities at 31 December 2019 has been recognised as revenue in 2020 (2019: €140 thousand).
+The amount of €166 thousand included in contract liabilities at 31 December 2020 has been recognised as revenue in 2021 (2020: €140 thousand).

-The amount of revenue recognised in 2020 from performance obligations satisfied (or partially satisfied) in previous periods is €8 thousand (2019: €4 thousand).
+IFRS 15.116(c)The amount of revenue recognised in 2021 from performance obligations satisfied (or partially satisfied) in previous periods is €8 thousand (2020: €4 thousand).
 This is mainly due to changes in the estimate of the stage of completion of construction of storage units and warehouses.

-No information is provided about remaining performance obligations at 31 December 2020 or at 31 December 2019 that have an original expected duration of one year or less, as allowed by IFRS 15.
+No information is provided about remaining performance obligations at 31 December 2021 or at 31 December 2020 that have an original expected duration of one year or less, as allowed by IFRS 15.